Walavouchey/osu-wiki/wiki/Main_Page/en.md

 <!-- Do not add any empty lines inside this div. -->

 <div class="wiki-main-page__blurb">
-Welcome to the osu! wiki, the open-source knowledge base containing a wide range of information related to osu!, a free-to-win rhythm game. [broken link](/wiki/article)
+Welcome to the osu! wiki, the open-source knowledge base containing a wide range of information related to osu!, a free-to-win rhythm game. [fixed link](/wiki/Main_Page)
 </div>

 <div class="wiki-main-page__panels">